SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 ++++++++++++++++++++++

-C-style for statements allow a block of code to be executed repeatedly as long as a given condition holds true.
+C-style for statements allow a block of code to be executed repeatedly while incrementing a counter, as long as a condition remains true,

 ..
 This probably belongs in the Language Guide.
     Typically, the initialization, condition, and increment,